jonasbb/serde_with/src/guide.md

 It is not possible to combine multiple of those functions.
 One common use case for this is the serialization of collections like `Vec`.
 If you have a field of type `T`, you can apply the with-annotation, but if you have a field of type `Vec<T>`, there is no way to re-use the same functions for the with-annotation.
-This inflexibility is fixed with the `serde_as` scheme below.
+This inflexibility is fixed in the `serde_as` scheme presented above.

+The example shows a similar setup as in the `serde_as` example above, but using the with-annotation.

 ### Example